-(3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.
+(3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.

 J. Qualifications of a community integrated employment provider agency: A community integrated employment provider agency must comply with and ensure that all direct support personnel comply with 8.314.5.10 NMAC.
 A community integrated employment provider agency and direct support personnel must: